golang/proposal/design/12416-cgo-pointers.md

   * C code calling a Go function can not cause any additional Go pointers to become visible to C code.

-4. Go code may not store a Go pointer into C memory.
+4. Go code may not store a Go pointer in C memory.
-  * C code may store a Go pointer into C memory subject to rule 2: it must stop storing the pointer before it returns to Go.
+  * C code may store a Go pointer in C memory subject to rule 2: it must stop storing the pointer before it returns to Go.

 The purpose of these four rules is to preserve the above invariant and